COS301-SE-2021/Rabbitania/README.md

 <div>

                               I am a final year BSc Knowledge and Information Sciences student at the University of Pretoria and part time Web Developer at The Kulture Collab.
 I have experience with multiple languages/technologies such as Java, C++, C#, ASP.NET, Angular, NodeJS, JavaScript, NodeJS, Spring, XML, PHP, NoSQL, and SQL databases.
 I have also completed networking certificates such as my CCNP R&S certificate.
-I have a passion for knowledge and enjoy gym, gaming and playing tennis in my spare time.
+I have a passion for knowledgeand enjoy gym, gaming and playing tennis in my spare time.
   </div>

 -----------------------------------------------------------------------------------